jessebye/charts/charts/airflow/docs/faq/kubernetes/mount-environment-variables.md

 # Mount Environment Variables from Secrets/ConfigMaps

 You may use the `airflow.extraEnv` value to mount extra environment variables with the same structure as [EnvVar in ContainerSpec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.29/#envvar-v1-core).
+These values will be templated by Helm, so you can use variables or template functions.

 > 🟦 __Tip__ 🟦
 >